History of Atria

-First-wave feminism was over by 1935, and many of the women, who had been active in the women’s movement in around 1900, were now either elderly or had already died.
-The three founders of the International Archives for the Women’s Movement (IAV) all felt that it was vital to preserve women’s cultural heritage and the history of the women’s movement.
-In addition, the young feminists of the 1930s had a real need for well-documented knowledge of the past.
-For instance, this was so as to be able to defend themselves against the Dutch government, which had been regularly attempting to ban women from paid employment since the 1920s.
+By 1935, the so-called first feminist wave was over, and many women who had been active in the women’s movement around 1900 were old or deceased.
+The three founders of the International Archive for the Women’s Movement (IAV) felt that the cultural heritage of women and the history of the women’s movement should be preserved.
+In addition, young feminists in the 1930s needed well-documented knowledge of the past.
+For example, to be able to defend themselves against the government, which since the 1920s regularly tried to ban women from paid work.

 Aletta Jacobs

-The collection began with 300 books from Rosa Manus, one of the founders of the International Archives for the Women’s Movement (IAV).
-A year later, she donated the archive of Aletta Jacobs (1854-1929), the Netherlands’ first female doctor and a renowned campaigner for women’s suffrage.
+The collection’s beginnings included 300 books by Rosa Manus, one of the founders of the International Archive for the Women’s Movement (IAV).
+A year later, she donated the archive of Aletta Jacobs (1854-1929), the first female doctor in the Netherlands and famous fighter for women’s suffrage.

 More about Aletta Jacobs

-In July 1940, the Germans ransacked both of the IAV premises.
-After the war, only 10 percent of the collection was recovered and, when the archive reopened in 1947, the bookshelves were virtually empty.
-It later transpired that the old IAV archives had travelled around for many years.
-In 1992, they were rediscovered in Moscow and in 2003, they were finally returned to Amsterdam following lengthy negotiations.
+In July 1940, the IAV’s two premises were emptied by the Germans.
+After the war, only 10% of the collection was recovered.
+When the archive reopened in 1947, the bookshelves were almost empty.
+The old IAV archives later appeared to have had a long journey of wandering.
+In 1992, they were found in Moscow and in 2003, after long negotiations, they finally returned to Amsterdam.

 More about the stolen archives

-The IAV collected a wealth of materials during the second wave of feminism between 1965 and the mid-1980s.
-This included the impressive collection of posters, which were digitalised in 2003 and can now be viewed online.
+During the years of the so-called second feminist wave (1965 – mid-1980s), the IAV collected a wealth of material.
+This resulted, among other things, in the impressive collection of posters, which was digitised in 2003 and can now be viewed online.

 Poster collection

-In 2000, Atria’s predecessor, the International Information Centre and Archives for the Women’s Movement, was presented with the Joke Smit Award, the Dutch government’s biennial prize for making a fundamental contribution to improving the position of women.
+In 2000, the International Information Centre and Archive for the Women’s Movement received the Joke Smit Prize, the government’s biennial award for providing a fundamental contribution to improving the position of women.